joseph-a-levine/authoring/_older/february_2024.md

 Part of the fascination is the disaster porn — Cloudberg generously breaks up her 10,000 word essays with photos of wreckage every few paragraphs — but the [*competence* porn ](https://kfmonkey.blogspot.com/2009/08/leverage-204-fairy-godparents-job-post.html) is more compelling.
 The heroes are the crash investigators, most often and famously in "NTSB"-emblazoned windbreakers, though Cloudberg covers plenty of overseas crashes too.{% sidenote "fivhal-id" "Five of her last ten posts have been about plane crashes in the US.
 But the NTSB is often invited to lead or assist investigations overseas, and makes surprising cameos on every continent. " %}

-Cloudberg's loyalty is to the process: individual investigators are rarely named,{% sidenote "chip-id" "The only investigator I recall being named more than once is the Kiwi Ron Chippindale, and that's [an ignominious honor](https://admiralcloudberg.medium.com/an-orchestrated-litany-of-lies-the-crash-of-air-new-zealand-flight-901-7259e6afba83)." %} and the question
+Cloudberg's loyalty is to the process: individual investigators are rarely named,{% sidenote "chip-id" "The only investigator I recall being named more than once is the Kiwi Ron Chippindale, and that's [an ignominious honor](https://admiralcloudberg.medium.com/an-orchestrated-litany-of-lies-the-crash-of-air-new-zealand-flight-901-7259e6afba83)." %} and the her posts spend many more words detailing the investigation, technical causes of the accident,{% sidenote "deic-id" "I know now *so much* about de-icing processes." %} and recommendations to prevent future incidents than the disaster itself.

-Admiral Cloudberg

-Like Matt Levine
+Her writing reminds me of no one so much as Matt Levine.

 a system which functions so well — much like finance — and fails softly most of the time, has a long tail.